alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 they're a heck of a lot more secure than their dynamic counterparts.

-The purpose of this article is to guide you in setting up your static site on AWS <ins>with SSL support</ins>, which is something I feel is imperative.
-In today's world encryption should be a necessity and not just a nice-to-have.
+The purpose of this article is to guide you in setting up your static site on AWS <ins>with SSL support</ins>, which is something I feel is imperative in today's world.
+Encryption should be a necessity and not just a nice-to-have.
 For a personal site you can purchase a decent SSL certificate for under $10 a year, from companies like [NameCheap](https://www.namecheap.com).
 Even better - soon , summer of 2015, you'll be able to get a free certificate from the folks at [Let's Encrypt](https://letsencrypt.org).
 Let's get started.